thecomeonman/IntentVsOutcome/README.md

 ball reached a particular `(x.y)` but if we switch to an intention based `AttackEPVAdded_xy`, i.e. the EPV the team could expect to gain if the ball was attempted to be passed to a particular `(x.y)` then we would need to incorporate the risks of inaccuracy in passing.
+There are other factors that could also cause inaccuracy such as pressure on the ball, the passer’s body orientation, etc. but for now we will keep it simple and consider only the length of the pass and the target location.
 Note that the term inaccuracy is typically used to describe whether a pass was successfully received by a teammate but in this post it is being used to describe whether a pass intended for a particular location actually reaches that location or goes somewhere else.

 ![](README_files/figure-markdown_strict/IntentIllustrationPlot1-1.png)